MICK EVANS PHOTO LLC

 Less is more.

 The less stuff you have on counters, walls, and the floor will help your home to look bigger, brighter, and cleaner.
+Pops of color are okay.
 Take some time to de-clutter as much as possible - let homebuyers see more of the house, less of your belongings!

 Beds and bed linens.